WE ARE OPEN FOR THE 2025 SEASON

 5,000-30,000 Scoville units

 Originally from the Caribbean and then to the mid-Atlantic, Fish peppers were the best kept secret ingredient in the creamy sauces that topped seafood of that day.
 The pepper would have been all but lost to us if not for Horace Pippin, H. Ralph Weaver, and his grandson William Woys Weaver III.
 Today, this pepper is used at local restaurants like Woodberry Kitchen for their Snake Oil hot sauce.
-Seeds and info from Baker Creek.

 5,000-30,000 Scoville units.

 A beautifully shaped pepper that has a fruity, strawberry-like flavor.
 Peppers get 1-2 inches in width and are somewhat flat.
 The plants are incredibly prolific and have a weeping vine-like growth.
 Not so hot that you can't enjoy the flavor.
-Seeds and info from Bohica Pepper Hut.

 10,000-30,000 Scoville units.